-- Always test a small sample of your food with a Nima Sensor, just to be sure.
-While this measure is an important step, remember that the Nima Sensor is not foolproof and cannot detect gluten in fermented foods (beer, soy sauce), nor does it test the entire dish, only a small sampling.
+- Always test a small sample of your food with a Nima Sensor or ALLIS Sensor, just to be sure.
+While this measure is an important step, remember that gluten detecting devices are not foolproof and have many limitations.

 - Always read ingredient labels before eating anything… and when in doubt, don’t eat it.
 It’s just not worth it.
 Just because something looks gluten free, doesn’t mean it is gluten free.
 Just because you enjoyed a product in the past doesn’t mean the ingredient list hasn’t changed.
 Be mindful of everything that crosses your lips as if your health depends on it (which it does!).

-The moment when we realize we ate something we shouldn’t have consumed can be a terrifying experience for us strict gluten-free eaters.
-If an accidental glutening happens to you, you’ll be armed with the information and tools you need to bounce back more quickly.
+The moment when you realize you ate something you shouldn’t have consumed can be a terrifying experience for any strict gluten-free eater.
+The next time an accidental glutening happens to you, you’ll be armed with the information and tools you need to bounce back more quickly.

-Remember, these above options will only help to relieve the short-term symptoms associated with an accidental gluten exposure.
-These tips are not to be used as an excuse to eat gluten nor does it address the long-term ill-effects eating small amounts of gluten, which can negatively impact your long-term health and prognosis.
+Remember, these home remedies for accidentally eating gluten will only help to relieve the short-term symptoms associated with gluten exposure.
+These tips are not to be used as an excuse to eat gluten nor do they address the long-term ill-effects eating small amounts of gluten daily, which can negatively impact your long-term health and prognosis.